dynamsoft-docs/label-recognition-docs-js/programming/javascript/api-reference/interfaces/character-result.md

 ## characterMConfidence

-Returns the confidence of the character with medium confidence.
+The confidence of the character with medium confidence.

 ```typescript
 characterMConfidence: number